SS Badger: Environmental impact

-SS Badger came under fire from the Environmental Protection Agency (EPA) and environmental groups in late 2008 because of its daily practice of dumping untreated coal ash from its boilers directly into the waters of Lake Michigan.
+SS Badger came under fire from the Environmental Protection Agency (EPA) and environmental groups in late 2008 because of her daily practice of dumping untreated coal ash from its boilers directly into the waters of Lake Michigan.
 Burning 55 ST of coal a day produces 4 ST of ash.
 Coal ash is a byproduct of Badger's propulsion system.

-Badger had earlier been the subject of EPA Clean Air action, but was granted an exemption under the law due to its historical significance as a coal-fired, steam-powered vessel.
-Company officials compared coal ash to "harmless sand" and planned to keep Badger in its original coal-burning configuration.
+Badger had earlier been the subject of EPA Clean Air action, but was granted an exemption under the law due to her historical significance as a coal-fired, steam-powered vessel.
+Company officials compared coal ash to "harmless sand" and planned to keep Badger in her original coal-burning configuration.
 In an effort to continue to minimize the environmental impact to the lake, the Lake Michigan Carferry had explored a number of alternatives, including storing the ash on board and unloading upon arrival in Ludington.
 Another option once considered was the use of compressed natural gas, which would allow the historical boiler system to be maintained and make SS Badger the first "green" ship on the Great Lakes.

 Lake Michigan Carferry signed a consent decree with the United States Department of Justice and the EPA in March 2013 to end ash discharge within two years, using a new ash-retention system.
 The revised consent decree was filed in September 2013.
 In January 2015, work began on a conveyor system that will store ash in four containment bins on board.
 A new combustion-control system will allow the ship to be more efficient by burning less coal and generating less ash.
-Badger was retrofitted so that it will no longer discharge ash into the lake, and has been certified to return to service.
+Badger was retrofitted so that she will no longer discharge ash into the lake, and has been certified to return to service.
 The ash is now off-loaded and used to make cement.